Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 **Unsloth** is known for its speed optimizations and offers more granular control over the training process with extensive customization options.
 However, I chose **Axolotl** for this project because it better suited my needs.
 The primary factor was Axolotl's multi-GPU support through DeepSpeed integration, which has been robust for a long time.
 In contrast, Unsloth's multi-GPU capabilities are still in an early development stage.
-Additionally, I appreciated Axolotl's straightforward configuration approach, which is less complex compared to Unsloth's more granular settings.
+Additionally, I appreciated Axolotl's straightforward configuration approach.
 After setting up some additional software dependencies, Axolotl worked reliably on my dual-GPU setup without any issues.
-While Unsloth might offer more fine-grained control for advanced users, Axolotl's combination of simplicity, stability, and proven multi-GPU support made it the practical choice for this experiment.

 ### Setting Up the Training Configuration